vsoch/oci-python/README.md

  - [opencontainers/distribution-spec](https://github.com/opencontainers/distribution-spec) maps to [opencontainers/distribution](opencontainers/distribution), which also includes a Python version of the [Reggie client](https://github.com/bloodorangeio/reggie) to interact with an OCI registry.

+## QUESTIONS

+- GetAbsoluteLocation can return nil/None,while Get RelativeLocation returns an empty string.
+Is this intentional?
+My thinking is that it would be logical for them to be consistent.
+- For response.Errors it seems to be important that Errors is defined *and* not empty.
+Is it okay if Errors is not defined?
+Wouldn't a response without errors not pass along this attribute?
+I'd like to return an empty list either way, and the only real check is if the json parses.

 See the documentation at [vsoch.github.io/oci-python](https://vsoch.github.io/oci-python).